top of page

 Food & Beverage 4

 Another solid stop on the food exploration tour is La Rotisserie, featuring their famous herb rotisserie half-chicken meals.
 Various bars are also located around the stadium, including the Ketel One Botanical Bar along the outer concourse, featuring drink specials throughout the season.
-Standard beer options range from Coors and Budweiser brand drinks.
+Standard beer choices range from Coors and Budweiser brand drinks.
 Traditional ballpark favorites such as hot dogs, burgers, peanuts, and Coke brand soft drinks round out the complete list of options throughout the stadium.

 Atmosphere 4